 The second chart displays recurrence outcomes for Birth & Beyond children who had a recent substantiated allegation with CPS.
-Overall, across all service dosage levels, 3% of children with a previous substantiated allegation who participated in Birth & Beyond home visitation experienced a substantiated allegation of child abuse within 12 months of intake; the rate of recurrence across the county was $10.1\%^{40}$.
+Overall, across all service dosage levels, 3% of children with a previous substantiated allegation who participated in Birth & Beyond home visitation experienced a substantiated allegation of child abuse within 12 months of intake; the rate of recurrence across the county was 11%.
 These results provide strong evidence for participation in the home visiting program and the challenge of keeping high-risk families in the program.
+In fact, these are the strongest results that Birth & Beyond has had since recording CPS outcomes.